 The Best Startup Database For Competitive Insights: Owler

 Owler is a community-based competitive insights platform which does a great job of giving you a quick overview of a company but most importantly, telling you about its competitors.
 It also provides timely alerts on companies you want to keep track of.
 If want to quickly find out about a company's competitors, and get real-time alerts on company developments, Owler is a great site to leverage.

 Cost: Owler is free

-Conclusion: Free to use and a timely resource on companies and their competitors, Owler is the best startup database for competitive insights.
+Conclusion: Free to use and a timely resource on companies and their competitors, Owler is the best startup database for quick competitive insights

-The Best Startup Database For Investment Professionals: CB Insights
+The Best Startup Database For In-Depth Market Trend Analysis: CB Insights

 The CB Insights tech market intelligence platform analyzes millions of data points on venture capital, startups, patents, partnerships and news mentions.
-Leveraging machine learning, its certainly the most advanced and comprehensive startup database you will find and perfect for investment firms.
+Leveraging machine learning, its certainly the most sophisticated startup and private company database you will find for advanced analysis.

 Conclusion: CB Insights is the best startup database for sophisticated institutional clients focused on deep market and competitor analysis.

 The Best Startup Database For In-Depth Venture and M&A Company Research : Pitchbook